9 common mistakes in the management of the resource planning

 💡 How to avoid it: if you're not looking to optimize your staff activity rate, it's time to set up the calculations so that your resource planning gives you full visibility on this indicator.
 Of course you also need your solution to allow you to compare these forecasted TACEs with the realized staff activity rates.
 Ideally, the resource planning tool calculates the staff activity rate by profile type, by team and by individual to provide the right level of reading.

-It's a classic in the consulting business: using increasingly complex Excel spreadsheets to manage resource planning.
-Unfortunately, the best spreadsheets have one major drawback: as the number of employees increases, they are no longer able to manage resource planning efficiently.
+It's a classic in consulting activities: using increasingly complex Excel to manage the resource planning.
+Unfortunately, the best spreadsheets have a major flaw: when the number of employees increases, they no longer allow you to effectively manage the resource planning.
 Formulas become too complex, files too large, and readability loses performance.
-What's more, Excel does not provide real-time capacity updates when an employee takes leave, for example.
+In addition, Excel does not update capacities in real time when an employee takes leave, for example.

 💡 How to avoid it: get rid of your staffing Excel as soon as possible and opt for a staffing tool.
 As soon as you reach a dozen employees, the staffing tool allows you to gain in efficiency and visibility and brings you a quick ROI.